fnesveda/MapSwitcher/README.md

 Developing
 ----------
 *MapSwitcher* is a fairly standard WebExtension, prepared to work in all the major browsers supporting WebExtensions.
-Currently it is tested to work in Google Chrome, Mozilla Firefox and Opera, with support for Microsoft Edge coming as soon as Edge officially switches to a Chromium base in the stable releases.
+Currently it is tested to work in Google Chrome, Mozilla Firefox and Opera, and it probably supports Edge as well.

 The extension injects content scripts to the supported services, which on load of the page insert the desired buttons to the DOM.
 When clicking those buttons, the currently displayed location gets extracted from the page URL and gets converted to the coordinate system used by the target service,